CKs-Technology-News/PrivacyTools/README.md

     - [eSpeakNG](https://f-droid.org/packages/com.reecedunn.espeak/) – Text-to-speech engine for Android.
 Based on the eSpeak engine.
 - [Festival](https://www.cstr.ed.ac.uk/projects/festival/download.html) – Festival is another free and open source text to speech engine that works similar to Espeak.
 - [Pico Text to Speech Engine](https://github.com/naggety/picotts) – Pico is a free and open source text to speech engine that is included by default in Android Open Source Project (AOSP).
+- [Project Alice](https://github.com/project-alice-assistant/ProjectAlice) – A smart voice home assistant that is completely modular and extensible.
+It was first built around Snips therefore runs entirely offline and never sends or shares your voice interactions with anyone, Project Alice guarantees your privacy in your home or wherever you’re using Project Alice.
 - [Read Aloud](https://github.com/ken107/read-aloud) - Text to Speech Voice Reader extension for your browser.
 - [RHVoice](https://f-droid.org/packages/com.github.olga_yakovleva.rhvoice.android/) – TTS engine with extended languages support, including Russian.
 - [Spchcat](https://petewarden.com/2022/01/06/launching-spchcat-an-open-source-speech-recognition-tool-for-linux-and-raspberry-pi/) – Speech recognition tool to convert audio to text transcripts.
+- [Vosk Speech Recognition Toolkit](https://github.com/alphacep/vosk-api) – An offline open source speech recognition toolkit.
+It enables speech recognition for 20+ languages and dialects.
+- [Wenet](https://github.com/wenet-e2e/wenet) – Automatic Speech Recognition toolkit.

 ## [Temporary App Permissions](#temporary-app-permissions)
 - [Bouncer (paid + NOT FOSS)](https://play.google.com/store/apps/details?id=com.samruston.permission) – Gives you the ability to grant permissions temporarily.
 Want to tag a location or take a photo, but don't want that app to be able to use the camera or get your location whenever it wants?